HDUS-dev/HDUS-dev/README.md

 # 💫 About Me:

-🔭 I’m currently working on ESP32-Smart-Antenna
+🔭 I’m currently studying and working for my pet projects

-🌱 I’m currently learning ESP-IDF, PlatformIO
+🌱 I’m currently learning ESP-IDF, PlatformIO, Linux

 📫 How to reach me phamnguyendanhuy@gmail.com